Te Whanau O Waipareira Trust is an Urban Maori Authority and was founded on the strength of its social, education, health, economic and

 spiritual indigenous self-determination agenda - ‘Mana Maori Motuhake’.

-In 2009, the Trust celebrates 25 years of existence.
-We will honour and acknowledge our original founders who have gone on before us, leaving the legacy of Waipareira.
+In 2009, the Trust celebrated 25 years of existence.
+We honoured and acknowledged our original founders who have gone on before us, leaving the legacy of Waipareira.
 ‘Haere atu ra, haere atu ra’.

 Over the years, Te Whanau O Waipareira Trust has built strong and lasting relationships.
 This is evident in its services provided in the local city of Waitakere and across Aotearoa.